oidc-sweden/specifications/swedish-oidc-profile.md

 This profile does not define which type of string that is passed as a value to the `login_hint` parameter.
 It is context- and OpenID Provider specific.

-A Relying Party SHOULD NOT use the `login_hint` to pass a desired, or requested, claim value to the OP.
+However, a Relying Party MUST NOT use the `login_hint` to pass a claim value that it requests to be delivered in the resulting ID token.
 In these cases the `claims` request parameter SHOULD be used, see [2.1.6](the-claims-parameter) below.

 <a name="the-claims-parameter"></a>
 #### 2.1.6.
 The claims Parameter